Diocese of Worcester, Massachusetts: Sexual abuse

 In 2013, Eran J. McManemy, one of Holley's victims in New Mexico, sued the Diocese of Worcester for allowing Holley to serve in other parts of the United States while knowing he was a pedophile.
 In May 2020, the Albuquerque Journal reported that the Diocese of Worcester was being sued by another Holley victim from New Mexico.
 The lawsuit, which named other dioceses in which Holley served, stated that the Diocese of Worcester deserved "most of the blame."

 In October 2020, Bishop McManus and the diocese were named in a sexual abuse lawsuit filed by a former parishioner.
-The plaintiff alleged that Reverend Thomas E. Mahoney had groomed and abused him and other boys in the early 1970s in Worcester and Boylston.
+The plaintiff alleged that Thomas E. Mahoney, a diocesan priest, had groomed and abused him and other boys in the early 1970s in Worcester and Boylston.
 The lawsuit accused the diocese of failing to stop Mahoney's alleged crimes.
 After the lawsuit was filed, McManus suspended Mahoney, already retired, from any ministerial duties.

-In December 2022, Nicole Bell, sued the diocese, claiming that she and other women had been sexually abused by William Riley, the food for the poor coordinator at St. John’s Parish.
+In December 2022, Nicole Bell sued the diocese, claiming that she and other women had been sexually abused by William Riley, the Food for the Poor coordinator at St. John’s Parish.
 She said that in the early 2010's Riley would coerce her into having sex with him.
 Bell accused the diocese and the pastor of St. John's of covering up for Riley.
 The diocese suspended Riley after receiving the complaint and he quit soon after that.

 The diocese in February 2023 release a list of 173 credible accusations of sexual abuse against clergy in the diocese.
 The list did not include the names of accused clergy.